New Jersey Lottery: Drawings

-The New Jersey Network (NJN) aired live televised drawings twice a day, seven days a week; midday at 12:57 p.m.
-ET, and nightly at 7:56 p.m.
-ET.
-Also, NJN aired the twice-weekly Mega Millions drawings at 10:59 p.m. every Tuesday and Friday night, as well as the Wednesday and Saturday Powerball drawings at the equivalent time.
+The New Jersey Network (NJN) aired live televised drawings twice a day, seven days a week; midday at 12:59 p.m.
+Eastern Time and nightly at 10:57 p.m.
+Eastern Time.
+Also, NJN aired the twice-weekly Mega Millions drawings at 10:59 p.m.
+Eastern time every Tuesday and Friday night, as well as the Monday, Wednesday and Saturday Powerball drawings at the equivalent time.
 On July 1, 2011, the New Jersey Lottery became the first lottery in the nation to stream their drawings, live, from the New Jersey Lottery's headquarters on either the New Jersey Lottery's website or the New Jersey Lottery's Ustream channel.
 On September 6, 2011, drawings returned to broadcast on television on NJTV on a one-hour tape delay; the live drawings continue to be held at the Lottery's headquarters and broadcast online.
 On June 4, 2012, the live drawings from the New Jersey Lottery's Ustream channel moved to Livestream.

 On January 1, 2013, the New Jersey Lottery drawings returned to broadcast television.
 The drawings were aired on WLNY (channel 10/55) in northern New Jersey, and WPSG-TV (channel 57), in southern New Jersey, both of which are owned by CBS.
 These are the first New Jersey Lottery drawings to be aired on commercial television.
 On July 1, 2014, the New Jersey Lottery live drawings moved to WPIX/channel 11 (New York City) and WPHL/channel 17 (Philadelphia), both of which are formerly owned by Tribune Broadcasting.
 On the same day, Erica Young (daughter of the late New Jersey Lottery draw host Hela Young) was introduced as the lottery's new draw host.
 On May 11, 2018, Erica Young hosted her final New Jersey Lottery drawing, taking on a new position with the Lottery.
-On the same day, the lottery aired its final televised midday drawings on WPIX & WPHL.
+On the same day, the lottery announced that it would no longer televise midday drawings on WPIX & WPHL.
 On May 14, 2018, Lauren Berman was introduced as New Jersey Lottery's new draw host.
-On June 29, 2020, the New Jersey Lottery ceased to broadcast the evening drawings on WPIX and WPHL.
-The live drawings now stream exclusively on the New Jersey Lottery's website, Facebook page, Youtube channel and Livestream.
-In addition, the evening drawings moved from 7:57pm to 10:57pm.
+On June 22, 2020, the New Jersey State Lottery announced that it would no longer broadcast drawings on WPIX and WPHL, but still live stream them on their website, Facebook page, Youtube channel and Livestream.
+In addition, the evening drawings moved from 7:57 pm to 10:57 pm.
 The Mega Millions and Powerball drawings continue to broadcast on WABC-TV and WXTV-DT (in Spanish) in New York and WTXF-TV in Philadelphia, although WABC-TV occasionally airs the Powerball drawings, particularly when the Powerball jackpot is significantly high.
 Due to the COVID-19 pandemic, the live drawings are hosted by unseen announcers.